epomatti/aws-elastic-beanstalk-worker-app/README.md

 # AWS Elastic Beanstalk Worker Environment

-Architecture for worker-type applications for long-running tasks using Beanstalk.
+Hands-on architecture for worker-type applications with long-running tasks using Beanstalk.
 This configuration scales based on queue size and is highly-available across multiple availability zones.

 <img src=".docs/beanstalk-worker.drawio.png" />